Release date: 26 November 2018

 With Carers Rights Day approaching on Friday 30 November, West Sussex County Council, the NHS and local expert charity provider partner Carers Support West Sussex are working together, urging family and friend carers to make sure they’re getting the support they’re entitled to.

 At the moment only around 20% of the 89,000+ carers in the county are accessing support.
-Others may not realise they could be entitled to receive Carer’s Allowance, a Wellbeing Review or access to a full Carer Assessment or to receive Carer’s Allowance or the wide range of information, advice and support services that are available for carers.
+Others may not realise they could be entitled to receive Carer’s Allowance, a Wellbeing Review or access to a full Carer Assessment or the wide range of information, advice and support services that are available for carers.

 To help better inform carers, Carers Support West Sussex is hosting a programme of events on Carers Rights Day.
 These include legal advice workshops in Crawley and Chichester, drop-in sessions in Crawley, Horsham, Haywards Heath, Chichester, Worthing and Littlehampton, hospital information stands at Princess Royal Hospital, Surrey and Sussex Hospital, St Richard’s and Worthing Hospital and a friendly Facebook Q&A between 10am and 12pm.